akpoff/lpf_gs/README.md

 Use a remote lpd(8) only when you're sure the remote server can process the file and use lpr(8) with an appropriate printcap(5) entry.

-A list of available output devices can be found by executing gs -h E.g.,
+A list of available output devices can be found by executing gs -h.
+/E.g./, the following command creates a link to lpf_gs that converts from postscript to PCL 6.

 ```
   ln -s /usr/local/bin/lpf_gs /usr/local/bin/lpf_pxlmono
 ```

-creates a link to lpf_gs that converts from postscript to LaserJet4 PCL.
+(*N.B.* /pxlcolor/ work for PCL 6 color printers.)

-In addition to converting input formats, as an accounting filter, lpf_gs logs accounting information if given an accounting file to log to.
+In addition to converting input formats, because it's an accounting filter, lpf_gs can log accounting information if given an accounting file to log to in the printcap(5) definition.

+Lastly, to print to text files see the documentation for a2ps(1) or enscript(1).

 DIAGNOSTICS